How are capital gains from the sale of bonus shares taxed?

 Points to note:

-1. The holding period, acquisition cost and hence capital gains for the original and bonus shares are calculated separately.
+1. The holding period and acquisition cost are to be considered; hence, capital gains for the original and bonus shares are calculated separately.

 2. The acquisition cost for bonus shares is considered to be 0.